ivan-kopylove/yoga-scripted-sessions/README.md

 # yoga-scripted-sessions

-The sources of audio narration I use to do and publish my yoga exercises https://www.youtube.com/@lazy_matsyasana
+An audio narration generator I use to do yoga exercises.

+A shot-maker of my yoga sessions.

+I publish my sessions at https://www.youtube.com/@lazy_matsyasana